 Some children have repeat ear infections that seem to go away between episodes.
 They may receive a smaller, daily dose of antibiotics to prevent new infections.

-If an infection does not go away with the usual medical treatment, or if a child has many ear infections over a short period of time, the doctor may recommend ear tubes.
+If an infection does not go away with the usual medical treatment, or if a child has many ear infections over a short period of time, the provider may recommend ear tubes:

 If the adenoids are enlarged, removing them with surgery may be considered if ear infections continue to occur.
 Removing tonsils does not seem to help prevent ear infections.

-Most children will have minor, short-term hearing loss during and right after an ear infection.
+Most children will have slight short-term hearing loss during and right after an ear infection.
 This is due to fluid in the ear.
-Fluid can stay behind the eardrums for weeks or even months after the infection has cleared.
+Fluid can stay behind the eardrum for weeks or even months after the infection has cleared.